About the UI Railroad Transmission Lines Upgrade Project

 We welcome your questions and inputReach Out

-The Stratford 115kV Railroad Transmission Line Upgrade Project rebuilds UI’s transmission lines along the Metro North Railroad(MNR) corridor between Baird Substation, Barnum Substation and the Devon Tie Switching Yard, for a total distance of approximately 2.4 miles.
-This includes installation of 63 new foundation supported galvanized transmission poles, upgrading of conductor size and installing two sectionalizing switches at Barnum Substation.
+The UI Railroad Transmission Line Upgrade Project rebuilds UI’s transmission lines along the 17 miles of the Metro North Railroad(MNR) corridor between Fairfield and West Haven.
+This includes installation of approximately 250 new foundation supported galvanized transmission poles, upgrading of conductor size and installing sectionalizing switches at nearby substations.
 This project will enhance the structural integrity and reliability of the high voltage transmission lines along the MNR corridor allowing UI to continue to provide safe, reliable electric service to our customers for years to come.

 The upgrades will improve the reliability and resiliency of the transmission system, ensuring that the safe and reliable transmission of power is maintained throughout Fairfield and New Haven County in accordance with Federal reliability standards.